-ambulatory surgeries performed in hospital-owned facilities, and evidence of reliable reporting from SASD hospitals.
+The NASS is limited to encounters with at least one in-scope major ambulatory surgery on the record, performed at hospital-owned facilities.
+In-scope major ambulatory surgeries are defined as selected invasive, therapeutic surgical Current Procedural Terminology (CPT)-coded procedures that typically require the use of an operating room and regional anesthesia, general anesthesia, or sedation.
+These surgeries are flagged as narrow in the HCUP Surgery Flag Software.2 They also belong to a subset of Clinical Classifications Software (CCS)3 procedure groups with a relatively high major ambulatory surgery volume, a substantial share of major ambulatory surgeries performed in hospital-owned facilities, and evidence of reliable reporting from SASD hospitals.
 Detailed major ambulatory surgery selection criteria are outlined in Section 3.2.
-A complete list of in-scope CCS procedure groups is included in Appendix B. The 2016 sample includes 2,751 hospitals, 7,608,879 in-scope major ambulatory surgery encounters (unweighted), and 10,623,113 in-scope major ambulatory surgery encounters (weighted for national estimates).
+A complete list of 2017 in-scope CCS procedure groups is included in Appendix B. The 2017 sample includes 2,737 hospitals, 7,647,636 in-scope major ambulatory surgery encounters (unweighted), and 10,570,649 in-scope major ambulatory surgery encounters (weighted for national estimates).